brianberns/CFR-Explained/Readme.md

 We use `c` to represent both a check and a fold, and we use `b` to represent both a bet and a call.

-Note that the info sets in a game form a tree.
-Each valid action at a decision point leads to a child info set.
-Leaf nodes in the tree represent the final states of the game and are called "terminal" states.
+The info sets in a game are the internal nodes of a tree.
+Each valid action at a decision point leads to either a child info set or a "terminal" state where the game is over.

 ## Regret matching